-The Lettuce Experiment is a comparison test to see if chopped lettuce vacuum-packed in a Mason jar would stay fresh longer than chopped lettuce in a Mason jar that was not vacuum-packed.
+The test was a side-by-side comparison.
+The goal was to see if chopped lettuce vacuum-packed in a Mason jar would stay fresh longer than chopped lettuce in a Mason jar that was not vacuum-packed.

-In anticipation of post-Superbowl guilt and regret regarding food choices and excess, I’m revisiting the whole salad-in-a-jar idea this week.
+In anticipation of post-Superbowl guilt and regret regarding food choices and excess, I’m revisiting the whole idea of vacuum-packing lettuce this week.

-On Sunday, January 17, I cleaned, chopped (with a regular knife–no plastic knife or hand tearing here because I don’t have time for that) and vacuum-packed Romaine lettuce fresh from the store.
+On Sunday, January 17, I cleaned, chopped, and vacuum-packed Romaine lettuce fresh from the store.
+I always use a regular knife–no plastic knife or hand tearing here, because I don’t have time or patience for that.

 In addition to the vacuum-packed lettuce, I prepared a plastic bag full of lettuce with a paper towel to absorb moisture.
-I also packed lettuce in quart jars but did not vacuum pack it–simply put the lid on.
+I also packed lettuce in quart jars but did not vacuum pack it, just screwed the lid on.

 What you cannot see here is how moist the lettuce is in the vacuum-packed jars compared to the other lettuce.
 Which means it’s crisper.
 Of course, there are no brown edges like the plastic bag lettuce and lettuce from the unsealed jar because there is no oxygen inside a vacuum-packed jar.